 The following table presents all teaching activities that are included in the PTF programme.
-For each activity, we discuss the minimum amount of teaching load that a student should take in order for this activity to be successfully counted for the PTF purposes.
-Note that students can take upon more teaching as appropriate.
+For each activity, we provide the minimum amount of teaching load that a student could take in order for this activity to be successfully counted for the PTF purposes.
+Students can take upon more teaching as appropriate.

-Activity type PTF minimum load

-supervision 1 group supervision on any course in a single term project 1 Part II, III or MPhil student project p.a. (for 1st-year PhD students see point 6)

-demo 1 hour of demonstration on any course in a single term

-ticks 1 hour of ticking on any course in a single term TA 1 TA support on any course in a single term misc.
-1 misc. activity in a single term
+PTF minimum load 1 group supervision on any course in a single term 1 Part II, III or MPhil student project p.a.
+(2 nd yr PhDs only) 1 hour of demonstration on any course in a single term 1 hour of ticking on any course in a single term 1 Teaching Assistant support on any course in a single term 1 a miscellaneous activity in a single term

-PTF Rules
+PTF Guidelines

-- 1. Every PhD student has to successfully complete this within their first three year of PhD studies. - 2.
-To complete this, a student has to successfully complete any single teaching activity in their first year of PhD studies, any two in their second and finally any two in their third year.
-So, in total a student has to successfully undertake five activities.
-The goal is to help students spread their teaching load over the years.
-Note that a PhD student cannot supervise a project in their first year.
-Note that the minimum load of the PTF programme over the duration of the PhD is 5h, e.g., 4 demo and 1 misc. activities of 1h each. - 3.
-Within the five teaching activities at least two should be different.
-The goal is to allow students to engage in different activities for a better overall teaching experience. - 4.
-Both activities in a single year can be completed in any term and a student can perform two activities in the same term.
-However, for two activities of the same type in the same term to be counted for the PTF programme, they should be on different courses.
-The goal is to allow students to spread their load as they see appropriate with regards to their research work. - 5.
-Activities of the same type on the same course can be performed over different years.
-The goal is to encourage students to teach using their past experience to become better at it. - For 1st-year PhD students only: a PhD student who was a Cambridge UG can supervise Part II projects; a PhD student who was a Cambridge Part III/MPhil graduate can supervise ACS/Part III projects. - 7.
-All students have to attend the MU101 "Teaching Experience" mandatory unit given in the Michaelmas term.
-In this unit we introduce and explain the PTF programme and discuss matters of PhD teaching in the department.
+- 1) Every PhD student is encouraged to complete this within their first three year of PhD studies: For example: a student should endeavour to complete any single teaching activity in their first year of PhD studies; any two in their second; and finally any two in their third year.
+This means a student will have successfully undertaken five activities over the years.
+Ideally two activities undertaken in a single year would be different.
+Note that a PhD student cannot supervise a project in their first year (see 4.).
+The minimum load of the PTF programme over the duration of the PhD could be as little as 5h, e.g., 4 demo and 1hr misc. activity.
+The goal is to allow students to engage in different activities for a better overall teaching experience. - 2) Both activities in a single year can be completed in any term including a single term.
+However, for two activities of the same type in the same term to be counted towards the PTF programme, they should be on different UG or PG courses.
+This allows students to spread their load as they see appropriate with regards to their research work. - 3) Activities of the same type on the same course can be performed over different years.
+This enables research students to teach using their past experience to become better at it. - 4) For 1st-year PhD students only: a PhD student who was a Cambridge UG can supervise Part II projects; a PhD student who was a Cambridge Part III/MPhil graduate can supervise ACS/Part III projects. - 5) Look out for announcements for the MU101 "Teaching Experience" unit which may be given in the Michaelmas term.
+In this unit we will introduce and explain the PTF programme and discuss matters of PhD teaching in the department.

-11. Working while studying
+12. Working while studying